Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 *Note:many of this brands products are not suitable for vegans but there are vegan options available

 BeeYou Organics specializes in eco friendly personal care products for the face and body, including some pretty luxurious spa kits!

 For sustainable make-up options, the lovely owner, Larissa makes 100% organic sun-protective bb creams, face powders, mineral eye-shadows, eyeliner, and mascara.
-Everything you need!
+Everything you need in zero waste makeup!

 Please note that some products, like her mineral eye and face powders, come in tins with plastic sifters, which she will happily omit entirely upon request.

 This Pacific Northwest-based mother and make-up formulator was raised all-natural and holsitic from a young age.

 After rebelling against this lifestyle in her teenage years and getting into a horrible car accident, which left her with scarring and lots of sensitivity to her face, she returned to those roots.